crs4/health-gateway/docs/architecture.rst

 User authentication
 -------------------

-As explained before, the Health Gateway and the Consent Manager, delegates an external service for user authentication.
+As explained before, the Health Gateway and the Consent Manager, delegate an external service for user authentication.
 In fact they are implemented as `SAML2 <https://en.wikipedia.org/wiki/SAML_2.0>`_ Service Providers, so they can easily be configured to use all standard Identity Providers.